keithalewis/math/uf.md

 Modeling that uncertainty is an ongoing puzzle.

 For trades on an exchange the order book can give a better handle on what the slippage might be.
 Some exchanges report the net amount of limit orders they have near the current market level.
-If your market order is not too large you can determine the levels of the limit orders it will match.
+If a market order is not too large then the levels of the limit orders it will match can be determined.
 However, other customers and liquidity providers can cause changes to the order book before your trade gets executed to cause uncertainty in the exact amount at each level.

 The future of Mathematical Finance is developing more accurate models of trading and taking advantage of advances in computing power to